ObjectModules/deploy/Mapping.md

 This process is a simple case.
 It will become more concern if we put a parameter.
 Say you are hungry.
 You want the best food to eat.
 What are you going to do?

-Let go searching then.
+Let's go searching then.
 Try to put a keyword _<a href="https://www.google.com/search?q=best+food" target="_blank">'best food'</a>_ on Google Search.
 You will find a huge result which is processed by Google from may be more than a billion pages to choose.
 So which one you gonna eat?
 The top result?
 Are you sure if that is the best food for you?
 ##What we offer
 We can say that from what we have explained above, there is a little chance you find your best food from the result.
 One thing you should aware that Google and other search engines is concern with the page not the food.